-Behaviour Support Pathway
+Behaviour Support Pathway (See Appendix A below)

-If a child's behaviour continues to give cause for concern after there has been a meeting between their parents and a member of staff, they will be placed on the Behaviour Support Pathway.
-This will attempt to ascertain whether the behaviour is connected to an specific need and whether outside agencies need to be involved.
+When a child's behaviour becomes a cause for concern (eg continues to be a concern after there has been a meeting between their parents and a member of staff or when there is significant anti-social behaviour) the Behaviour Support Pathway should be followed.

+This will attempt to ascertain whether the behaviour is connected to a specific need and whether outside agencies need to be involved.
 It also seeks to identify which member of staff is responsible for addressing these needs.